scaleoutsystems/ultralytics-implementation-in-fedn-tutorial/README.md

 ## Step 5: Setting up configurations
 To set up your Ultralytics model, you need to adjust the configuration files.
 Specifically, the number of classes (nc) must be set in both the `data.yaml` and the `yolov8_.yaml` files.

-You can select which YOLOv8 model to use by renaming the `yolov8_.yaml` file according to the desired model variant:
+You need to select which YOLOv8 model to use by renaming the `yolov8_.yaml` file according to the desired model variant:
 - For YOLOv8n (nano), rename the file to `yolov8n.yaml`
 - For YOLOv8s (small), rename the file to `yolov8s.yaml`
 - For YOLOv8m (medium), rename the file to `yolov8m.yaml`